finagle/finch/docs/json.md

 Finch comes with a rich support of many modern JSON libraries.
 While it's totally possible to use Finch with runtime reflection based libraries such as [Jackson][jackson], it's highly recommended to use compile-time based solutions such as [Circe][circe] and [Argonaut][argonaut].
-At start, Circe would be the best possible choice as a JSON library with great performance and no boilerplate.
+When starting out, Circe would be the best possible choice as a JSON library due to its great performance and lack of boilerplate.

-Use the following instructions to enable a support for a particular JSON library.
+Use the following instructions to enable support for a particular JSON library.

 ### Circe

-* Bring the dependency to the `finch-circe` module.
+* Add the dependency to the `finch-circe` module.
-* Make sure for each domain type there are implicit instances of `io.circe.Encoder[A]` and `io.circe.Decoder[A]` in the scope or Circe's generic auto derivation is used via `import io.circe.generic.auto_`.
+* Make sure for each domain type that there are implicit instances of `io.circe.Encoder[A]` and `io.circe.Decoder[A]` in the scope or that Circe's generic auto derivation is used via `import io.circe.generic.auto_`.

 ```scala